-If you are interested in this program, you should submit your official high school and college transcripts to the attention of the Health Professions Advising and Applications Office (HPAAO).
-One of the HP Advisors can review them and then discuss your particular circumstances with you to answer questions you may have.
+If you are interested in this program, you should submit your official high school and college transcripts to the attention of the Health Professions Advising and Applications Office (HPAAO) at VWCC.
+One of the HP team members can review them and then discuss your particular circumstances with you to answer questions you may have.
 We encourage applicants to apply as early as possible for advising purposes.
-Applicants can work with one of the HP advisors to select appropriate courses if they desire to pursue consideration for the program.
+Applicants can work with one of the HP team members to select appropriate courses if they desire to pursue consideration for the program.
 The Program Advisor, Ms. Rhonda Perdue (firstname.lastname@example.org) can assist with course selections and career planning.
 The current application can also be used to express interest for future consideration.

 We require all application material(s) be submitted to the Health Professions Advising and Applications Office at Virginia Western Community College.
 If you fail to do so, be aware we will not be responsible for any delays in processing your file.
 Complete the following and submit to:

 Pam Woody, VWCC – Health Professions